 Taxis, shuttle buses, and local buses provide a variety of ground transportation options for Nassau visitors.
 Customer service is another area of vast improvement at the airport, with friendly and informative transport officials on hand to guide arriving visitors swiftly to cabs, buses, and other ground transportation.

-Majestic Tours and other local companies offer shared bus transfers to local hotels that will cost you somewhat less than a taxi.
-Nassau's colorful and cheap ($1.25 per ride) system of jitney buses unfortunately do not serve the airport, but are a great option for daytime travel between the major hotel districts and downtown.
+There are no public buses that serve the airport, but Majestic Tours and other local companies offer shared bus transfers to local hotels that will cost you somewhat less than a taxi.
+Nassau's colorful and cheap system of jitney buses, unfortunately, do not serve the airport but are a great option for daytime travel between the major hotel districts and downtown.